eclipse-sumo/sumo/docs/web/docs/sumo-gui.md

 ## Minimal settings file

-It possible to reference a predefined scheme by it's name alone:
+It possible to reference a predefined scheme by its name alone:

 ```xml
 <viewsettings>